Shiling42/markdown-cv/index.md

 ## Other activities
 `2022-now`
 **Founder and organizer of the Chinese Early Career Researcher Network in Statistical Physics**
-- Established and maintained the Chinese Early Career Researcher Network in Statistical Physics, a global initiative aimed at fostering collaboration and knowledge exchange among early-career researchers in the field.
+- A global initiative aimed at fostering collaboration and knowledge exchange among Chinese early-career researchers in the field.
 - Successfully attracted and engaged over 130 members from diverse geographical locations, with continued growth in membership.
-- Hosted 2 successful online seminars, held monthly.
+- Hosted 2 successful online seminars.
+Future seminars will be held once a month.

 <!-- ### Footer